digitalpenguin/Commerce_MultiLang/README.md

 =
 **A multilingual products module for Commerce on MODX.**

+This is the old branch.
+It was decided to split this up into separate modules so each one has a clear goal.
+Please use the master branch instead.
+==

 *Version: 1.0.0-alpha1*

 Developed by Murray Wood at Digital Penguin in Hong Kong.